AlexPitTech/coupons-test/README.md

     php artisan coupons:parsing {parserName}

-where parser name is specified in cofiguration file.
+where parser name is specified in configuration file.

-And starting queue
+And starting queue, do not forget to setup redis, databaseor etc driver!

     php artisan queue:work